 Trailer, 5th wheel, and gooseneck hitches (also called tow hitches and receiver hitches) come in all sorts of shapes and sizes.
 While there are many special types of hitches used for towing (such as 5th wheel, gooseneck and pintle hitches), standard trailer hitches can generally be categorized into one of five weight classes, with a few exceptions.
 In the section below, we have provided information to help you understand the different classes of standard trailer hitches and the weight ratings and vehicle types associated with each.

 NW Running Boards has been doing hitches in Portland and Clackamas since 2003.
 Top quality 5th wheel and gooseneck hitches installations with rock bottom prices!
 We are a B&W, PullRite, Curt, Reese and Draw-tite authorized dealer.
-Make sure the guys that are cutting a huge hole in your bed are going to do a nice clean job and give it the factory appearance.
+Make sure the guys that are cutting a huge hole in your bed are going to do a nice clean job (we can LINE-X after we cut the hole!) and give it the factory appearance.
 Call for pricing.
 503-655-0987

 Fifth Wheel Hitch (5th Wheel)